How to Find the Right CNA School near Rockland 83271

-The Duties of a Nursing Assistant
+The Function of a Certified Nursing Assistant

 - Administering basic services to patients

-- Measuring patient’s vital signs
+- Checking patient’s vital signs

 - Maintaining a record of patient’s health status